AI Roadmap for District Leaders

 To enhance their MTSS interventions, the district created student support teams at each school site—known as Child Assistance Teams (ChATs)—to mobilize around at-risk students.
 Made up of principals, counselors, and academic and behavior interventions, the ChAT meets weekly to review relevant data, identify students in need of Tier 2 supports, and ensure that interventions are carried out with fidelity.

-Each member prepares for meetings by reviewing the academic, behavior, attendance, and SEL data in Panorama to identify at-risk students.
+Each member prepares for meetings by reviewing the academic, behavior, attendance, and life skills data in Panorama to identify at-risk students.
 They exit each meeting with intervention plans and next steps for every at-risk student.

 Nichole Goodliffe, assistant principal at Mound Fort Junior High, shares how she identifies students for “achievement club,” a group intervention for at-risk eighth and ninth graders who need extra support on their path to graduation: